Stability of Sobolev inequalities on Riemannian manifolds with Ricci curvature lower bounds: P olya-Szeg o inequality

 Being the converse inequality always true (from \eqref{eq:isoperimetry AVR}), the claim follows.
 Since $\{ u>t\}$ are bounded (recall that $u$ tends to zero at infinity), we can apply the rigidity Theorem \ref{thm:rigidity ISOAVR} to deduce that for every $t \in (0,\sup u)$ there exists a radius $R_t> 0$ and $x_t \in \X$ a tip for $\X$ (recall that $\X$ is a cone from Step 2) so that $\mm( \{u>t\} \triangle B_{R_t}(x_t) )=0$, where $ \triangle$ denotes the symmetric difference.
 However $\{u>t\}$ is open.
 Thus

 We stress that the notation $x_t$ is chosen because the cone structure may depend \emph{a priori} on the isoperimetric superlevel set $\{u>t\}$.
 From here, the rest of the proof is devoted to show that $x_t$ is in fact independent of $t$ and $u$ is radial.
+To do so we will follow the lines of the argument used in \cite[Theorem 5.1]{MondinoSemola20}, for the compact case.

 Using \eqref{eq:lipu ct} and \eqref{eq:mun derivative} (recall that $\mu(t)=\mu_n(t-1/n)$) we get

 for a.e. $t \in (0,\sup u).$ In particular,

 Let $M\coloneqq\|u\|_{L^\infty(\mm)}\in [0,+\infty).$ From the hypotheses $u^*$ is non-negative, strictly decreasing and locally absolutely continuous (in fact locally Lipschitz) in $\{u^*>0\}=[0,A)$ for some $A\in (0,+\infty]$ (in fact $A=\mm(\{u>0\})$).
 Hence it admits a strictly decreasing continuous inverse $ (u^*)^{-1}:(0,M]\to [0,A)$, locally absolutely continuous in $(0,M)$.
 Since $(u^*)^{-1}(M)=0,$ we can extend it by zero in $[M,\infty)$ and call $H:(0,\infty)\to [0,A)$ this extension.
 In particular $H\in {\sf AC}_{loc}(0,\infty)$.
 Observe that $H$ might blow up at zero.
 Note also that, since $u^*$ is locally Lipschitz in $(0,A)$, it preserves $\mathcal L^1$-null sets.
 Hence pre-images of $\mathcal L^1$-null subsets of $(0,M)$ via $H=(u^*)^{-1}$ are also $\mathcal L^1$-null.
 Therefore for a.e.\ $t\in (0,A)$ the function $u^*$ is differentiable at $(u^*)^{-1}(t)$, the function $H$ is differentiable at $t$ and